IFC Viewer for SharePoint architecture and data protection

 - No project-specific business data.

-All metadata is pseudonymised and encrypted; access on Flinker side is restricted to selected authorised staff in the EU and is processed in accordance with GDPR and, where required, on the basis of a Data Processing Agreement.
+All metadata is pseudonymized and encrypted; access on Flinker side is restricted to selected authorized staff in the EU and is processed in accordance with GDPR and, where required, on the basis of a Data Processing Agreement.

 The SPFx manifest defines the component as: